e06084/web2json-agent/evaluation/README.md

 ## Troubleshooting

 **Agent fails to run:**
-- Check that main.py is in the parent directory
+- Check that web2json package is properly installed (`pip install -e .`)
 - Verify Python dependencies are installed
 - Check logs in the output directory